jbx-protocol/juice-docs/docs/dev/learn/architecture/terminals.md

 - [`JBETHPaymentTerminal3_1`](/dev/api/contracts/or-payment-terminals/jbethpaymentterminal3_1/) (is `JBPayoutRedemptionPaymentTerminal3_1`) - an implementation of a fully capable ETH terminal.
 - [`JBERC20PaymentTerminal3_1`](/dev/api/contracts/or-payment-terminals/jberc20paymentterminal3_1/) (is `JBPayoutRedemptionPaymentTerminal3_1`) - an implementation of a fully capable ERC-20 terminal.

+[^1]: To register a terminal with [`JBDirectory`](/dev/api/contracts/jbdirectory/), that terminal only needs to adhere to [`IJBPaymentTerminal`](/dev/api/interfaces/ijbpaymentterminal/), a basic interface which requires a consistent way of sending funds to the terminal (via `pay` or `addToBalance`).
+Protocol extensions can ensure their unique requirements are met by utilizing a different interface or abstract contract – for example, an extension which depends on standard redemption functionality can ensure adherence to [`IJBRedemptionTerminal`](/dev/api/interfaces/ijbredemptionterminal/).
+This allows for easier extension interoperability.